TrevorBushnell/Singing-AI-Bach/project-docs/prospectus.md

 ## Final Product & Public Facing Component

-The final product (which is also the public facing component) will take either one of two approaches:
+The final product (which is also the public facing component) will be a talk and performance describing the music that is generated throughout the creation of this project.
+The final date/time/location is not yet set in stone, but the hope is for this performance to be the week before Spring Break in the 3rd Floor Chapel in College Hall.

-1. A documentary explaining the research behind the AI, its relevance in the choral space, and having the choirs sing it in order to see the differences in the scores
-2. A presentation at the ACDA Northwest conference where I bring the choir and give a presentation explaining the AI and showing the differences using the choir
+Additionally, a final research paper/script will be written and completed by the end of the fall semester.
+More will be added to the paper after the experience of working with the choir, but all other components of the paper will be complete by this time.

 ## Assessment Plan